nhsx/nhsx-internship-projects/projects/sail-databank-outcomes-prediction.md

 **Enables Future Work:** Any open demonstration of analysis of large linked datasets is of use to the NHS but more so the application of remote modelling.

 **Outcome/Learning Objectives:**
-- Machine Learning on data
+Either:
-- Pathway analysis on data
+- Pathway analysis methodologies, or
 - Graph-based data representations
-- Modelling capabilities within SAIL

 **Datasets:** SAIL Databank Datasets